imooon/Harmony-Hub-App/README.md

 - Once on the main page users have a choice of which page they would like to choose next.

-- On the quiz page the user can opt to answer self-assessment questions or not and they will be brought to a page which uses an API to randomly generate quotes.
+- On the quiz page the user can opt to answer self-assessment questions and reflect on their mood and day, or not, and then they will be brought to a page which uses an API to randomly generate quotes.
+At the end of the quiz the user will also be given the option to search for any type of advice.

 - The sounds page offers a drop down menu where the user can select a sound from nine choices.
 They will then be given seven options to choose from which are 29 seconds in length.